AutoVerse-ai/Verse-library/artifact_evaluation/artifact_evaluation.md

         1 & S & N/A & DryVR & N/A & 3 & 14.7\\
         1 & G & N/A & DryVR & N/A & 3 & 22.99\\
     ```
-    Where each row corresponds to entry in the table from left to right, top to bottom.
+Each row corresponds to entry in the table from left to right, top to bottom.

 2. For results in Table 2,